evan-erdos/trail-of-cthulhu/story/act-2/seq-3/scene-2.md

 ---
 layout: scene
 title:  The Pond and the King
-scene:       2
 beat:   procedural
-objective:   up
+obj:    up
 ---

 They will not be able to reach it,